-2. Patients and guarantors may request copies of the Financial Assistance Policy, the Billing & Collection Policy, the Financial Assistance Application, and/or the Plain Language Summary in person at the any of the system ministries.
-Applications are available in patient access, registration, admitting and emergency department areas by asking a HSHS colleague for assistance.
-Financial Counselors are also available at each of the following locations:
+Patients and guarantors may request copies of the Financial Assistance Policy, the Billing & Collection Policy, the Financial Assistance Application, and/or the Plain Language Summary in person at the any of the system ministries.
+Applications are available in-patient access, registration, admitting and emergency department areas by asking a HSHS colleague for assistance.

-Central Illinois Division:
+Illinois Division: